 Marijuana laws are shifting nationwide with the drug increasingly legal, both for medical and recreational use.

 Unfortunately, recent data suggests that around 30% of those who use marijuana develop some form of cannabis use disorder.

-A general drug and alcohol rehab offering outpatient programs is ideal if you want to stop using marijuana.
+A general drug and alcohol rehab, such as our Orange County rehab offering outpatient programs is ideal if you want to stop using marijuana.